 If you’re a gig worker, freelancer, or independent contractor, your identity may be at risk.
-You’re constantly asked to give out personal information.
-Sometimes, it’s to companies you barely know.
+Companies you barely know want you to give out your personal information, and if you don’t, you lose the client.
 Here’s what you can do to protect yourself.

 Think about stranger danger any time you interact with someone new.